nxvafps/RecipeTracker/README.md

 This removes the quarantine attribute that macOS applies to downloaded applications.
 After running this command, the app should open normally.

-**Alternative method:** Right-click the app, select "Open", then click "Open" in the dialog that appears.

 ### Available Scripts

 - `npm run dev` - Start development environment (React + Electron)